Fatima3722/elowitz_leibler_2000_repressilator/README_repressilator_overview.md

 *   The Ordinary Differential Equation (ODE) model successfully demonstrates **sustained, regular oscillations** in the concentrations of all three repressor proteins (LacI, TetR, λ CI).
 *   A key characteristic is the consistent **~120-degree phase shift** observed between the protein species.
 This phase relationship is a direct consequence of the three-node cyclic negative feedback architecture: as one repressor's concentration peaks, it actively suppresses the production of the next protein in the cycle, which in turn allows the third protein (repressed by the second) to rise.
-*   With the default parameters, the period of these idealized oscillations is calculated to be approximately **[Your Calculated Mean Period from deterministic simulation, e.g., 65-70] minutes**.
+*   With the default parameters, the period of these idealized oscillations is calculated to be approximately **[Calculated Mean Period from deterministic simulation, 65-70] minutes**.
 *   This outcome confirms the theoretical capability of the Repressilator's negative feedback design to generate oscillations, aligning well with the deterministic simulation presented by Elowitz & Leibler in their Figure 1c (left panel).

 **Stochastic Simulation Findings (see `stochastic_model/figures/stochastic_oscillation.png`):**